12-step programme for addiction recovery

 Starting the 12 steps of recovery begins with acknowledging that you need support, which is a courageous first step.

 You can start your journey by attending a local meeting or reaching out to a recovery group that resonates with your needs.
 At your first meeting, it's helpful to listen and, if you feel comfortable, share your own experiences.
-Many find it beneficial to partner with a sponsor who has successfully navigated the program as they can offer invaluable guidance and support as you work through each step.
+Many find it beneficial to partner with a sponsor who has successfully navigated the programme, as they can offer invaluable guidance and support as you work through each step.

 Remember, the path to recovery is a personal journey, and taking it one step at a time can make the process more manageable.